 You may also be required to provide health insurance for your child.
 In addition, if you were already paying for health insurance for your children and spouse before the divorce, you are obligated to continue paying for it from the time of filing until the divorce is final (meaning you cannot cancel health insurance for your children and spouse during the divorce proceedings).

 A spouse may request a name change back to their former or maiden name.
 This request may be granted by the court upon the divorce.

-Contact Divorce Attorneys at Stange Law Firm, PC Serving Ellisville, MO in St. Louis County, Missouri
+Contact Our Divorce Attorneys at Stange Law Firm, PC in Ellisville, MO in St. Louis County

-Are you looking to hire an experienced family law attorney to help you with your divorce or separation matter?
+Are you looking to hire a diligent family law attorney to help you with your divorce or separation matter?
 If so contact us online or by phone to schedule a consultation.

 Ellisville, MO (St. Louis County) Office Location: 855-805-0595:16024 Manchester Road, Suite 227, Ellisville, MO 63011 (by appointment only).